-4.1.2 Configuring Integrated Login
+3.1.2 Configuring Integrated Login

-- 1 Use one of the following methods to open the Novell Login dialog box: - Click $\mathbb{P} > Novell Login$ . - SLED 10 GNOME: Click Computer > More Applications > Novell Login. - SUSE Linux 10.1 GNOME: Click Applications > Applications > Novell Login. - KDE: Click the menu button > Applications > Novell Login. - 2 Enter your username and password, then click Advanced. - 3 Specify the tree, context, and server information for the server you want to connect to.

-4 Click the Startup tab, then select Run Novell Client Login at Session Startup.
+- 1 Use one of the following methods to open the Novell Login dialog box: - ◆ Click ▶ > Novell Login. - GNOME: Click Computer > More Applications > Novell Login. - KDE: Click the menu button > Novell Login. - 2 Enter your username and password, then click Advanced. - 3 Specify the tree, context, and server information for the server you want to connect to. - 4 Click the Startup tab, then make sure Run Novell Client Login at Session Startup is selected (it is selected by default).